No Drill Storage Ideas for Renters

 - Hang lightweight cleaning cloths

-- Add a mini curtain to hide storage
+- Add a small curtain to hide open storage

 - Create a small hanging space in a closet